jacquiewitte/capstone-landslides-soilmoisture/README.md

   <li>Code presented here is helpful to those who want to know how to read/extract soil moisture parameters measured from NASA, USGS, and ESA satellites.
 </ul>

-<H3>Python packages</H3>The following are python packages to date required to run the current list of jupyter notbooks in this repo
+<H3>Python packages</H3>The following are python packages currently used to run the current list of jupyter notbooks in this repository.
 <ul type="disk">
   <li>os
   <li>glob